nathanhammond/query-string-spec/blog.md

 queryString === serialize(deserialize(queryString)); // true

 queryString = "yo=dawg&present&yo=yodawg";
-queryString !== serialize(deserialize(queryString)); // true
+queryString === serialize(deserialize(queryString)); // false
 ```

 This is because value ordering ends up being hoisted to the _first_ occurrence of the key in the query string.
 If key/value pair order is important you _must_ use the simplistic strategy.
 If ordering of values within a single key is the only concern or not a concern then you may choose to use the collapsing strategy.
+This also works well for "read-only" patterns where you don't need to modify and then re-serialize the query string.

 ### Nested